HM7 KINGDOMS OF THE HIMALAYA TOURSEARCH TOUR

 BHUTAN: The Monsoon occurs between Jun & Aug.
 Outside that time days are usually very pleasant (10C/50F) with clear skies and sunshine.
 Nights are cold.
 Oct/Nov, Mar-mid Jun are the best times to visit - rainfall is at a minimum and temperatures are conducive to active days of sightseeing.

 Our FALL trip coincides with the Thimphu or Bumthang Tsechu.
 The Tsechu reflects the deeply rooted religious sentiments of the people.
 For three days various types of masked dances are performed.
-Many depict the story of good triumphing over evil, the day of judgment, matrimonial fidelity etc. Spring festivals tend to fall quite early on the calendar when weather would not be ideal.
+Many depict the story of good triumphing over evil, the day of judgment, matrimonial fidelity etc.

 Transport and Travel Conditions